SlimeVR/SlimeVR-Docs-Site/src/quick-setup.md

 > **Note:** If you have forgotten to run SteamVR before installing the SlimeVR application, you will need to either run the installer again at a later date or manually install the SteamVR drivers for SlimeVR.

-## Install the Latest SlimeVR Installer
+## Install the latest SlimeVR Installer
 The latest [SlimeVR Installer can be found here.](https://slimevr.dev/download) Download it and install it, this installer can be used to update the server software in the future.

 If you are on windows and encounter the following pop up, click _**More info**_ text to show the run button.
 Once it is visible, click **Run anyway** to progress.

 <img src="assets/img/quick_protected.png" alt="Windows defender" style="max-width:45%;margin: 0 2%;display: inline-block;" /><img src="assets/img/quick_runAnyway.png" alt="Windows defender" style="max-width:45%;margin: 0 2%;display: inline-block;" />

-If this doesn't solve your issues, try unblocking the file via Right clicking on it, properties, and then ticking the **Unblock** checkbox.
+If this doesn't solve your issues, try unblocking the file via right clicking on it, properties, and then ticking the **Unblock** checkbox.

 ![Properties unblock](assets/img/quick_windowsProperties.png)